-We agree with the proposal and the reasoning provided in paragraphs BC186-188 of the Basis for Conclusions.
+We agree with the proposal and the reasoning provided in paragraphs BC186-188.
 The operating profit or loss subtotal as a starting point has the advantage that fewer reconciling items have to be adjusted when determining cash flows from operating activities.

-However, as explained in our overarching remarks to questions 2-6, we would like to emphasize that we believe that the IASB should further align the presentation in the statement of cash flows with the statement of profit or loss.
-Currently the IASB proposes to use the same terms with different meanings when describing the categories in the new structure of the statement of profit or loss which might create confusion and reduces understandability.
+However, as explained in our overarching remarks in our answer to question 1, we reiterate our view that the IASB should further align the presentation in the statement of cash flows with the statement of profit or loss to the extent possible.
+Currently the IASB proposes to use the same labels with different meanings when describing the categories in the new structure of the statement of profit or loss which might create confusion and reduces understandability.

-Therefore, we recommend the IASB to extend the scope of the Primary Financial Statements project and to undertake a targeted review of IAS 7 in the light of the proposals on the new structure and content of the statement pf profit or loss.
-When reviewing the proposals, the IASB should consider the following matters:
+Therefore, we recommend the IASB to launch a separate project for undertaking a review of IAS 7 in the light of the proposals on the new structure and content of the statement of profit or loss.
+In aligning the statement of cash flows to the statement of profit or loss, the IASB should consider:

-- the proposals on the separate presentation of the new categories in the statement of profit or loss, - the description and the content of proposed new categories (i.e. an alignment of the content of new categories 'operating', 'investing' and 'financing', - the proposed presentation requirements for entities that provide finance to customers are their main business activity or invest in the course of their main business activities - the proposed new presentation requirements for specific items (e.g. the classification of fair value gains and losses on derivatives and hedging instruments), and - current presentation requirements of IAS 7 (e.g. the presentation of income taxes differs between the statement of cash flows and the statement of profit or loss).
+- the proposals on the new structure and categories in the statement of profit or loss, - the description and the content of the proposed new categories (i.e. an alignment of the content of the new categories 'operating', 'investing' and 'financing'), - the proposed presentation requirements for entities that provide financing to customers as their main business activity or invest in the course of their main business activities, - the proposed new presentation requirements for specific items (e.g. the classification of fair value gains and losses on derivatives and hedging instruments and their corresponding cash flows upon settlement), and - current presentation requirements of IAS 7 (e.g. the presentation of income taxes differs between the statement of cash flows and the statement of profit or loss).